Aakarsh911/Reversi/README.txt

+Provider Features:
+We were able to integrate the provider's strategy into our codebase.
+We were able to integrate the provider's view into our codebase, with a few bugs from their code.
+The added commandline arguments to our codebase are: ps1 and ps2 to represent the provider's strategies.

 Overview: This is a codebase that implements a hexagonal Reversi game.
 The game assumes that the only possible board sizes are odd and are greater than 3.
 This codebase is designed in a way that it can be extended to allow to a single player mode against an AI.